danther98/Single_Cycle_Arm_Proc/README.md

-  --Currently working on implementing instructions into the ALU-- -Had to change ALU control bit size from 2 to 4 to create space for extra commands -Changing .do file to memfile2.do for new commands from hex codes compiled using arm3hex
+  --Currently working on implementing instructions into the ALU-- -Had to change ALU control bit size from 2 to 4 to create space for extra commands -Changing .do file to memfile2.do for new commands from hex codes compiled using arm3hex -Finished Data proccessing commands.

   --Need to do--
-  -Ensure Data Processing instructions work with both Immediate and Register formats -Memory instructions should work with only offset based addressing -All instructions should support the list of condition codes that have been discussed in class.
+  -Ensure Data Processing instructions work with both Immediate and Register formats -Memory instructions should work with only offset based addressing -Ensure flags work with all commands.
+  -All instructions should support the list of condition codes that have been discussed in class.